 HGs or quotas generally function as ACTs and can be specified as such.
-The maximum HG is derived by the harvest control rule in place for actively or monitored stocks.
+The maximum HG is derived by the harvest control rule in place for each stock.
 The Council may adopt the maximum HG so long as it is below the established ACL.
 Additionally, the Council will consider potential factors that may contribute to exceeding an HG, quota, or other ACT to determine if the recommended harvest target is sufficiently low to avoid exceeding the ACL.